Why we use this scheme

 We are committed to making sure that all passenger journeys made with us are paid for.

-- If you are over 16 but travelling on a child rate ticket
+- Are aged 16 or over, travelling on a child rate ticket

-- If you travel further than the end destination on your ticket
+- Travel beyond the destination on your ticket.